 In October 2018 I decided to discontinue with the IAYT accreditation process.
 Why?

 I had to put the accreditation process on hold while pursuing my osteopathy license from 2014-2018.
 However once I graduated, I had a bit more time to delve into the process again.

 When I was informed that additional fees would be due to continue the process, I decided to take stock and considered the pros and cons of going forward with the IAYT accreditation process.

 First of all, the membership fees are expensive; which made me pause to question the "value" of having IAYT accreditation.

 In my opinion, the only value is that IAYT have positioned themselves as the "standard setters" for yoga therapy schools, and yoga therapists.
 And knowing that a school or therapist is IAYT accredited gives those of us in the industry recognition.

-Even if IAYT eventually gets yoga therapy recognized in the USA as a "profession" by the powers that be (the government, which will vary from state to state), it could be decades, if ever, before we in are able to offer insurance coverage to our clients.
-And this is even more questionable for Canadians.
+Even if IAYT eventually is successful in getting yoga therapy recognized in the USA as a "profession" by the powers that be: the government - which will vary from state to state, it could be decades, if ever, before we in are able to offer insurance coverage to our clients.
+And this is even more questionable and a longer term prospect for Canadians.

 Meanwhile, what we continue to offer is our highest standard of program that we have always prided ourselves on offering.
 And there is a certificate upon graduation, that is valuable in its own right.